Careers in Psychology

 For most professional work in psychology, a minimum of an M.A. degree is necessary.
 Most of our students who go on to graduate work in psychology enter the clinical/counseling/social work fields at both the master’s and the doctoral level.
 Other popular choices are the fields of education, research psychology, business, organizational development, and criminal justice.
 A 2006 survey of SSU alumni who graduated as psychology majors found that nearly two-thirds of the respondents had gone on to do some sort of graduate work, most at the master’s level.

 Early in the major, students are encouraged to conduct Web searches on graduate training programs in their fields of interest in order to find out the specific prerequisites required in order to receive training in these areas.
-Students should consult the psychology department website which has extensive career information and web links to graduate schools and programs in specific areas.
+Students should consult the Department of Psychology's website which has extensive career information and web links to graduate schools and programs in specific areas.
 Some of the psychology courses and non-psychology electives should be chosen with regards to career objectives.
 Students should consult with an advisor to ensure that they are taking appropriate courses.

 Most master’s and doctoral programs and employers prefer applicants who, in addition to their academic background, have some kind of applied internship or research assistantship that provides hands-on experience in their field.